jisaballo/mortgage-calculator/readme.md

+Mortgage Calculator

+Install

-1.- Execute "npm install" to install dependencies
+    Execute "npm install" to install dependencies

+Scss
-2.- Open a terminal an type "gulp watch" for change on scss files
+    Open a terminal an type "gulp watch" for change on scss files